 - LKS will have to consider how the negotiation and procurement of resources needs to adapt to reflect the changes in organisational structures.

-- There is a clear role for technology in supporting the emergence of ACOs and that presents an opportunity for digitally enabled LKS.
+- There is a clear role for technology in supporting the emergence of these news systems that presents an opportunity for digitally enabled LKS.

 What is an Accountable Care Organisation?